 and helps your mouth stay healthy.

 such as Polident or Efferdent.
+Do not brush with toothpaste.
+It can scratch your dentures.
 You may be able to use hand soap or mild

 dishwashing liquid.
 Do not use household cleansers, which may be too rough, or